Dubbing: Germany, Austria, Switzerland

 Unlike in Austria and Germany, cinemas in German-speaking Switzerland historically strongly preferred subtitled versions of foreign-language films.
 Swiss film distributors commissioned dual-language prints with both German and French subtitles as the primary version, with the dubbed version also shown.
 In recent years, however, there has been a shift towards dubbed versions, which now account for the majority of showings.
-Television broadcasts of foreign films and programming have historically been dubbed.